Emergency advice

 After 30 chest compressions, you should ideally give two rescue breaths.
 This is done by placing one hand on the forehead and two fingers (of your other hand) underneath the tip of the chin.
 Using the hand on the forehead, pinch the casualty's nose with your finger and thumb, allowing the casualty's mouth to fall open.
 Take a breath and place your lips around the casualty's mouth, forming a seal.
 Blow into the casualty's mouth until the chest rises.

-Repeat 30 chest compressions at a rate of 100-120 compressions per minute, to 2 breaths.
+Repeat 30 chest compressions at a rate of 100-120 compressions per minute, to two breaths.
 If you can't give two rescue breaths, just give continuous chest compressions.

 Continue to perform CPR until: